 - 7-8 oz Fresh Noodles spaghetti, pappardelle, fettuccine or anything alike

 - 1 tsp Pepper + more for garnish

 - In a pot over medium heat, melt the butter and start to warm up the pepper.

 - Toast the pepper for about 30 seconds.

 - Add in 2 cups of water and salt.
-Let it come up to a simmer then add in your noodles.
+Let it come up to a high simmer/boil and then add in your noodles.

 - Toss your noodles so that they are mostly submerged under the water.
 Cook for 3-4 minutes, occasionally tossing with your tongs until a soft al-dente.
 Turn off the heat.
 You should have about 1/4 cup of water left (see next step)*Fresh noodles cook faster than dry noodles so make sure to keep an eye on them.